-Just hours after Richard Ravitch took the oath of office as Lieutenant Governor, Respondents Skelos and Espada obtained a temporary restraining order barring Ravitch from exercising his duties.
-Although this Court promptly vacated that order, Justice LaMarca entered an injunction to the same effect shortly thereafter.
-On July 30, 2009, this Court stayed the injunction as it applied to Ravitch's exercise of his Executive Branch duties as Lieutenant Governor.
+Just hours after Richard Ravitch took the oath of office as Lieutenant Governor, Respondent Skelos and Senator Pedro Espada obtained a temporary restraining order barring Mr. Ravitch from exercising his duties.
+Although the Appellate Division promptly vacated that order, Justice LaMarca of the Supreme Court in Nassau County entered a preliminary injunction to the same effect on July 22, 2009.
+Skelos v.
+Paterson, No. 13426-2009 (Sup.
+Ct.
+Nassau County) ("Supreme Court Order").
+On July 30, 2009, the Appellate Division stayed the injunction as it applied to Mr. Ravitch's exercise of his Executive Branch duties as Lieutenant Governor.
+Subsequently, Senator Espada discontinued his involvement in this matter, leaving Respondent Skelos as the sole Senator challenging Mr. Ravitch's appointment.
+On August 20, 2009, the Appellate Division affirmed Justice LaMarca's decision and reinstituted the injunction.
+The Appellate Division also, sua sponte, granted the parties leave to appeal its decision to this Court.

-This Court should now reverse Supreme Court's order and vacate the injunction in its entirety.
+This Court should now reverse the Appellate Division's order and vacate the injunction.
 A preliminary injunction is extraordinary relief, and may only be granted where a movant demonstrates by clear and convincing evidence: (1) a likelihood of ultimate success on the merits; (2) irreparable injury absent issuance of the preliminary injunction; and (3) a balancing of equities that favors the movant's position.
 Nobu Next Door, LLC v.
 Fine Arts Hous., Inc., 4 N.Y.3d 839, 840 (N.Y.
 2005); Dana-Distributors, Inc. v.
 Crown Imports, LLC, 48 A.D.3d 613, 853 N.Y.S.2d 11 (App.
 Div.
 3d Dep't 2008).

-Respondents fail to meet this burden in several key respects.
-First, because Governor Paterson was duly authorized to fill a vacancy in the Lieutenant Governor's Office pursuant to Section 43 of the POL, Respondents cannot succeed on the merits of their challenge to his appointment of Ravitch to serve as Lieutenant Governor.
+Respondent fails to meet this burden in several key respects.
+First, because Governor Paterson was duly authorized to fill a vacancy in the Lieutenant Governor's Office pursuant to Section 43 of the POL, Respondent cannot succeed on the merits of his challenge to Governor Paterson's appointment of a Lieutenant Governor.
 Second, because the administration of the State government would be compromised if Governor Paterson is barred from appointing a Lieutenant Governor, the balance of equities weighs strongly against a preliminary injunction.